shin10kudev/weekend-code-challenge/04-add-up-to-one-number/SOLUTION.md

 };
 ```

-The reason this works is the block of code right here:
+The reason this works is because of the block of code right here:

 ```js
 if ((remainder > 0 && index < arrayLength - 1) || acc === 0) {